-■ Green flags on the Semaphore and Event timelines indicate "post" events, and
+Green flags on the Semaphore and Event timelines indicate "post" events, and set of flags facing left indicate "pend" events.

 These icons do not indicate which Hwi, Swi, Semaphore, or Event instance the brackets and flags refer to.
 For this information, group the Exec Graph with the Raw Logs view (they are grouped by default).
 Then you can click anywhere on the Exec Graph to jump to the corresponding Raw Log record.
 This tool contains the following toolbar icons: